 Upon graduating from the University of Texas at Austin, Romo began his career with KPMG LLP, an international accounting firm, ultimately specializing in its Retail Practice Group.
 After seven years in public accounting, Romo joined Brinker International where he worked with world-class leaders such as Norman Brinker, Phil Romano and Doug Brooks.
 There he held a series of financial leadership positions for national restaurant brands such as Chili’s Grill & Bar and Romano’s Macaroni Grill.

 Recognized for his success with the Eatzi’s brand, Romo was named one of the Most Powerful People in Food Service in 2015 and appeared on the Reader’s Picks Power List in 2017, both by Nation’s Restaurant News.
-He credits his strong financial and analytical foundation to be invaluable to the company’s success in today’s data-driven economy.
+Additionally, in 2018 he was named one of the Dallas Business Journal’s Most Admired CEOs.

 Passionate about fighting hunger, Romo currently serves on the board of directors for Hunger Busters, a charitable organization committed to feeding local children in need.